mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-18-spring-boot-oauth2-filter-details.md

 **That's was the reason why we set redirect URL: `http://localhost:8080/login/oauth2/code/google` in the google console.**

-## What happens after successful creation?
+## What happens after successful login?

 Let's assume you allow the client to use your Google accounts.
 Here are the steps: